 Even though, I have been at St George's since Year 7, moving into Sixth Form was still a massive step up, with changes both to the school environment and school work, which was slightly frightening to begin with.
-However, within a few days in Sixth Form I felt instantly comfortable with areas to socialise but also areas to work, and with both the Head and Deputy Head of Sixth Form always available if you are in need of any help.
-There is such a friendly and supportive environment in Sixth Form; students in the year above always willing to give advice and teachers always able to answer any urgent questions.
+However, within a few days in Sixth Form I felt instantly comfortable with areas to socialize and work in - with both the Head and Deputy Head of Sixth Form always available if you are in need of any help.
+There is such a friendly and supportive environment in Sixth Form, with students in the year above always willing to give advice and teachers always able to answer any urgent questions.

-The great thing about St George's Sixth Form is the feeling of community; although we are somewhat separate from the rest of the School, we are also simultaneously involved with other years.
-Whether it be the Year 12s mentoring Year 7 students or the opportunity to take on leadership and organise events or activities for the rest of the School.
+The great thing about St George's Sixth Form is the feeling of community; although we are somewhat separate from the rest of the School, we are also simultaneously involved with other year groups - whether it be the Year 12s mentoring of Year 7 students or opportunities to take on leadership roles, organising events or activities for the rest of the School.
 There is also something to please everyone; for actors there is the School play or if you are more athletic there is the opportunity to compete.
 And even if at the time there isn't something that takes your liking instantly, teachers are willing to help you set up your own activities.
 St George's Sixth Form is really the place for everyone.